Haghrah/PyIT2FLS/docs/defIT2FS.md

 This template can be used by users to define their own new membership functions.
 It is recommended to use Numpy based mathematic functions for defining new membership functions.
 The first input of the membership function is a numpy array including some points of the universe of discourse, so the output also must be a numpy array with the same size and shape.

-### Evaluating the membership
+### Evaluating the membership functions
-Lets see an example about how membership functions can be evaluated.
+Let's see an example about how membership functions can be evaluated.
 In this example we are going to plot multiple membership functions to see their shapes.

 ```python